U.S. Route 93: Montana

 US 93 enters Montana from Idaho at Lost Trail Pass and travels north descending through the Bitterroot National Forest.
 The highway continues along the Lewis and Clark Trail into the Bitterroot Valley towards Missoula, passing through Darby and Hamilton.
-At Lolo, U.S. Route 12 (US 12) joins from the west and they run concurrently northeast for 7.537 mi, where US 93 heads due north on Reserve Street in Missoula.
-US 93 then joins Interstate 90 (I-90) and runs concurrently westward for 5.352 mi to Wye, where it heads north.
+At Lolo, U.S. Route 12 (US 12) joins from the west and they run concurrently northeast for 7.524 mi, where US 93 heads due north on Reserve Street in Missoula.
+US 93 then joins Interstate 90 (I-90) and runs concurrently westward for 5.384 mi to Wye, where it heads north.

-From Wye, US 93 continues north through the Flathead Indian Reservation, where its signage includes the historic Salish and Kutenai names for towns, rivers, and streams.
+From Wye, US 93 continues north through the Flathead Indian Reservation, where its signage includes the historic Salish and Kutenai names for towns, rivers and streams.
 Portions of this section run along the CSKT Bison Range.
 North of the reservation, US 93 traverses the western shore of Flathead Lake, the largest freshwater lake west of the Mississippi River.
-North of the lake the highway runs through the cities of Kalispell and Whitefish, traveling through the Flathead National Forest and the Stillwater State Forest before reaching its terminus at the Canada–US border near Eureka.
+North of the lake the highway runs through the cities of Kalispell and Whitefish, traveling through the Flathead National Forest and the Stillwater State Forest before reaching its terminus at the Canada–US border in Roosville.
 On entering Canada, the roadway becomes British Columbia Highway 93.

 The portion north of Hamilton travels through one of the most densely populated areas in Montana.
 This section also serves as a popular north-south connection between Yellowstone National Park and Glacier National Park.
 As a result, the road tends to become more congested between Hamilton and Whitefish.
 A popular bumper sticker in Montana reads, "Pray for me, I drive Hwy 93!"